binex-dsk/binex-dsk/README.md

 * literal fucking monkey brain retard incapable of writing any actually good code

-* im looking for jobs if you need a professional chef please hire me, my world-renowned spaghetti code attracts so many fuckin customers dude holy shit
+* im looking for jobs if you need a professional chef please hire me, my world-renowned spaghetti code attracts sO MANY CUSTOMERS dude like wow

 * expert gentoo installer